octo-technology/OpenTezos/docs/formal-verification/modeling-theorem.md

 ![](../../static/img/formal-verification/overview_theorem.svg)
 <small className="figure">FIGURE 2: Naive description of the theorem</small>

-//TODO: Add more explanations about this schema.
-What are A, B, C, D ???
+This schema describes an equivalence between the execution of instructions and post-conditions (A, B, C, D).
+Post-conditions are rules that must be verified, but these post-conditions do not describe the whole behavior of the smart contract, only specific traits representing the intent of the smart contract.

 In the following sections, we will detail how the execution of a Michelson script can be formally written and how to define post-conditions.
-We will then study the formal proof as a sequence of _Coq_ tactics (cf. the _Vernacular_ part of the Gallina language).
+We will then study the formal proof as a sequence of _Coq_ tactics (cf. the _Vernacular_ part of the _Gallina_ language).

 ### Smart contract invocation
-Tezos smart contract can be written LIGO or SmartPy but are utimatly compiled in Michelson.
+Tezos smart contract can be written in high-level languages (such as LIGO, SmartPy and others) but are ultimately compiled in Michelson.

-A smart contract invocation requires the smart contract itself, the entrypoint that is being called (and its related arguments) and the storage state.
+A smart contract invocation requires the smart contract itself (through its address), the entrypoint that is being called (and its related arguments) and the storage state.

 If all these elements are provided, the execution of the smart contract code is triggered, which will result in side-effects on the storage and optionally on the Tezos network.